reasonml/reasonml.github.io/src/pages/guide/language/function.md

 drawCircle(~radius=10, ~color="red");
 ```

-For the common case of `radius::radius` (where the label is the same as the local variable name), we have the syntax shorthand `::x`:
+It should be noted that `~radius as radius` (where the label is the same as the local variable name), is unnecessary, and simply saying `~radius` is sufficient:

 ```reason
 let drawCircle = (~radius, ~color) => {